brettephillips/DatabaseAppDevelopment/README.md

 	* Toughness
 	* Game Format
 	* Legality
-* In order to persist data, creation of completed decklists, consisting of 60+ cards, will be stored in a database.
+* In order to persist data, creation of completed deck-lists, consisting of 60+ cards, will be stored in a database.
 * Saved deck lists will be pulled from the local database and displayed in the application.
-* The rating of community decklists will be saved in the local database as well and be limited to a scale of 1-5.
+* The rating of community deck-lists will be saved in the local database as well and be limited to a scale of 1-5.
 * All input will be sanitized and validated to prevent malicious content and user errors.

 ## Output